Have you ever wondered if you can simply dispose of cat litter in the toilet?

 - Cat litter made from recycled paper.

-- Clumping litter made from plant-based materials.
+- Clumping litter made from plant materials.

 - Litter made from renewable raw materials.

-Effects of cat litter on sewer lines
+Effects of cat litter on sewage pipes

-Influence of cat litter on sewage treatment plants
+Impact of cat litter on sewage treatment plants

 Helpful products for easy cat litter disposal

-- Safety against leaks and odors
+- Protection against leaks and odors

-- Easy handling
+- Easy to use

 - Environmental friendliness through less plastic waste

-Discover Flappies solutions for a clean home
+Discover Flappie's solutions for a clean home

 Frequently Asked Questions